Kevcn/PaymentGateway/README.md

 * Payment request payload assumptions such as:
     * A valid card number contains 16 digits
     * Currency is received in ISO Currency Code that always consists of 3 capital letters
-* I am using random to generate transaction IDs from the simulated bank, there is a very small chance that this will end up with duplicated transaction ID; the assumption is that this transaction ID will always be unique from the real bank.
+* A random is used to generate transaction IDs from the simulated bank, there is a very small chance that this will end up with duplicated transaction ID; the assumption is that this transaction ID will always be unique from the real bank.
+* Details such as expiry date and CVV are irrelevant when retrieving transaction history
+* The expected transaction created date is in UTC

 ### Project Overview
-* Upon receiving process payment request, the payment details are validated before storing it into payment_details table.
+* Upon receiving process payment request, the payment details are validated before stored into payment_details table.
   A request to the simulated bank is then made to process the payment, and the result of the transaction is stored into transaction_details table.
   The status of the transaction and the transaction ID is provided as part of the response.
   Transaction details can then be retrieved using a given transaction ID